Department of North Bengal Development

-The Department of North Bengal Development, popularly known as the NBDD, is a West Bengal government department.
+Department of North Bengal Development, popularly known as the NBDD, is a West Bengal government department.
 It is an interior ministry mainly responsible for the administration of the North Bengal's seven districts in West Bengal.

 Ministerial team

 The ministerial team at the NBDD is headed by the Cabinet Minister for North Bengal Development, who may be supported by Ministers of State.
 Civil servants are assigned to them to manage the ministers' office and ministry.
+Uttar Kanya is the headquarter of the North Bengal Development department.